LambdaSharp/LambdaSharpTool/src/DocFx/modules/Index.md

 ## LambdaSharp.S3.Subscriber

-The [LambdaSharp.S3.Subscriber](LambdaSharp-S3-Subscriber.md) module defines a resource for subscribing to S3 bucket events.
+The [LambdaSharp.S3.Subscriber](LambdaSharp-S3-Subscriber.md) module defines a resource type for subscribing to S3 bucket events.
 This module is automatically referenced by module with Lambda functions reacting to S3 events.

 ## LambdaSharp.Twitter.Query